oracle-terraform-modules/terraform-oci-verrazzano/docs/src/multi/pub-ep.md

 done
 ```

-3. Obtain the manifest for DNS:
+3. Obtain the manifest for DNS.
+Follow [the instructions](../advanced/dns.md) to configure a secret for DNS.

 ```bash
 cd /home/opc/vz/oci